Datomic/datomic-tutorials/todo-app/part-2/todo-app/README.md

            #:item{:text "cook rissotto",}]}]]
 ```

-It's actually very close to what we want, instead of vectors of maps we have vector of vectors.
-We want to tell Datomic to bind the results into a collection, we can make use of the [binding forms](https://docs.datomic.com/query/query-data-reference.html#binding-forms), particularly the collection one `[?a ...]` , this tells Datomic to return the results as a collection of the results, it's a way to flatten the results.
+It's actually very close to what we want.
+Instead of vectors of maps, we have a vector of vectors.
+We want to tell Datomic to bind the results into a collection.
+For this, use the [binding forms](https://docs.datomic.com/query/query-data-reference.html#binding-forms), particularly the collection one `[?a ...]`.
+This tells Datomic to return the results as a collection of the results, as a way to flatten the results.

 ```clojure
 (d/q '[:find [(pull ?list [:list/name {:list/items [:item/text]}]) ...]